 Pension benefits: Pension benefits may be offered to the company management, depending on local market conditions.
 Management based in Sweden is offered a benefit that, essentially, corresponds to the so-called ITP plan.
-For management based outside Sweden, pension benefits may not exceed 50 per cent of the base salary.

 Notice and severance payment: A mutual termination period of 3-9 months shall apply for the company management.
 Severance payment, if any, shall not exceed a sum equal to 12 months base salary if the company terminates the employment.
 If the employee terminates the employment he/she should normally not be entitled to any severance payment.